 Contests Short Story Contest

 The NESFA Short Story Contest is held some years, with awards presented to the winner and runners-up at Boskone.
 It is open to all amateur writers, loosely defined as anyone who has not sold a story to a professional publication at the time of submission.
 Entries must be science fiction or fantasy, less than 7,500 words long, and the original work of the person submitting them.
-See the expanded description and rules in the Contest page.
+See the story contest description and rules in the Contest page.